vikash-india/UnixNotes2Myself/src/sysadmin/servers/kvm_qemu_troubleshooting.md

 # Restart the VM/Guest to find the disk as vdb
 sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL

-# Partition the disk
+# Once again partition the disk using fdisk (Upto 2TB) or parted.
-sudo fdisk /dev/vdb

 # Format the disk
 sudo mkfs -t ext4 /dev/vdb